I Was in the Navy You Know

 Congratulations!
 It’s a buoy!

-Note to Americans: “buoy” is pronounced like “boy” in normal countries (as in buoyant).
+Note to Americans: “buoy” is pronounced “boy” in normal countries (as in buoyant).

 [I’ll tell you about our Crossing the Line ceremony another day]

-Next stop:- Ascension Island where we encountered the shit-fish.
+The next stop was Ascension Island where we encountered the Shit Fish.
 They were like salt-water piranhas.
-We used to throw huge bags of garbage (gash in the lingo) over the side and watch them get eaten.
-The water would swarm and froth and the whole thing would be gone without a trace in a couple of minutes.
+We used to throw huge bags of gash (aka: garbage) over the side to watch them get eaten.
+The water would swarm and froth and the whole thing would be gone without a trace within a minute.
 Legend had it that if you fell off the ship, you would have a heart-attack before you hit the water.
-Any ichthyologists know what they are really called?

 On to the Falklands!

-The Falklands sucked really, really hard.
-It’s difficult to imagine a worse place on earth.
+The Falklands really sucked.
+It’s hard to imagine a worse place on earth.
+It was cold and barren with barely a tree and there was always a gale blowing.

 Port Stanley, the capital of The Falklands, had four pubs and they all sold the same cans of Penguin Ale.
 It was not uncommon to get banned from a pub in Port Stanley and, indeed, on one night I got banned from all four of them.
 I forget why but I imagine it was something to do with having too much Penguin Ale.

-We spent Christmas Day anchored in San Carlos Water which the military historians among you may remember as one of the main landing sites—and the scene of a ferocious battle—from which British forces had recaptured the Falkland Islands two years earlier.
+We spent Christmas Day anchored in San Carlos Water which the military historians among you may remember as the scene of a ferocious battle and one of the main landing sites from which British forces had recaptured the Falkland Islands two years earlier.

-The picture on the right is taken on the Flight Deck.
+The picture above is taken on the Flight Deck after Christmas Dinner.
 See the clear blue skies?
 I think that must’ve been the only clear day the whole time we were there.
 The five of us (Harry, Jock, Andy and Pincher) were great friends and went everywhere together.
 I wonder where they are now?

-Here’s me with an after-dinner coffee and my Green Machine Fighting Machine (the name of my mess’s football team) t-shirt.
+Here’s me with an after-dinner coffee and my Green Machine Fighting Machine t-shirt.

-Wearing that very t-shirt, I managed to play a full 90 minutes of football with 6 pints of beer in me, narrowly missing George Best’s record by 2 pints.
+Wearing that very t-shirt, I played a full 90 minutes of football with 6 pints of beer in me, narrowly missing George Best’s record by 2 pints.

-Note that the bunks (pits in the lingo) were stacked three high and note also that all of the bunks in the mess were, in theory, collapsible to make a kind of couch but, in practice, only two of the bunks ever were actually collapsed—mine and Jacko’s.
-The mess square was the living area where the fridges, stereos and TVs were and where all the socializing happened and that’s where my bunk was.
+Note that the pits (aka bunks) were stacked three high and note also that all of the pits were collapsible to make a kind of couch but, in practice, only the pits in the mess square (the area where everyone socialised) were ever collapsed.

 The pits in the mess square were reserved for the most junior of junior ratings unless there was an Artificer Apprentice on board.
-Artificers (or Tiffies) were engineers and, because we were destined to be promoted rapidly up to a senior rank, we were condemned to suffer twice as badly during our apprenticeship.
-Most newbies had to tolerate 3 months in the mess square before they got promoted to a proper bunk, but tiffies—me and Jacko—had to spend the whole year there.
+Artificers (Tiffies) were engineers and because we were destined to be promoted rapidly up to a senior rank, we were condemned to suffer twice as badly during our apprenticeship.
+Most young sailors had to tolerate a couple of months in the mess square before they were given a proper bunk, but tiffies — me and Jacko — had to spend the whole year there.

-The rule for Mess Square pits was that you weren’t allowed to go to bed before Pipe Down at 23:00, but even then, you would have people sitting on your bed drinking until 3 or 4 o’clock in the morning while you were trying to sleep.
-Fortunately, you couldn’t hear them over the noise of the bent propeller shaft.
+In the Mess Square pits, we weren’t allowed to go to bed before Pipe Down at 23:00 but even then, we would have people sitting on our beds drinking until 3 or 4 o’clock in the morning while we were trying to sleep.
+Fortunately, we couldn’t hear them over the noise of the bent propeller shaft.

 After Christmas, we had a fun little trip over to South Georgia.
-I hope to tell you more about South Georgia another day so I’ll just mention that South Georgia may be the most beautiful place that I have ever visited.
+I hope to tell you more about South Georgia another day.
+For now, I’ll just mention that South Georgia may be the most beautiful place that I have ever visited.

 It wasn’t all fun and games though.
-As an apprentice, I had to work for a period in each of the Weapon Engineering departments (small arms, Sea Dart, 4.5in Gun, Comms, Radar, Computer, Sonar plus some others that I don’t remember).
+As an apprentice, I had to spend a week or two in each of the Weapon Engineering departments (Sea Dart, 4.5in Gun, Comms, Radar, Computer, Sonar, small arms, plus some others that I don’t remember).
 That was my day job.
-But we each had other responsibilities too for Defense Stations and Action Stations.
+But we each had additional responsibilities for Defense Stations and Action Stations.

-For Defense Stations (Americans have a funny term for this – Sean, help me out), but it basically means “we are not under attack right now, but we might be at any moment”.
-Defense Stations has half the ship’s company manning the weapons systems.
+At Defense Stations, half the ship’s company man the weapons systems because “we are not under attack right now, but we might be at any moment”.
 We were at Defense Stations for most of the time we were in the Falklands and my Defense Station was the 30mm BMARC twin-barrelled anti-aircraft gun.

 It was a pretty cushy gig actually.
-Each gun had two people (one to load and one to fire) and a little cabin next door where you could be ultra-ready—which was code for sleep.
-Actually, I was teaching myself A-Level maths at the time and spent all of my watches working through a textbook that I borrowed from Jacko.
+Each gun had two people (one to load and one to fire) and a little cabin next door where we could be ultra-ready.
+I was teaching myself A-level maths at the time and spent all of my watches working through a textbook that I borrowed from Jacko.

-Every now and again, we would spring into action.
-Usually, it was a drill but one time it was for real when two Argentinian Jets came to give us a scare.
+Every now and again we would spring into action.
+It was usually a drill but one time it was for real when two Argentinian Jets came to give us a scare.
 They closed us to about a mile before they veered away and left us in peace.
 It’s quite thrilling to have your guns pointing at a plane with your finger on the trigger and you don’t know whether or not the plane is going to shoot first.

 “Alarm aircraft!
 Bearing: Red nine-zero!
 Elevation two-two!”